Macquarie Island: History

+19th century

 Frederick Hasselborough, an Australian, discovered the uninhabited island on 11 July 1810, while looking for new sealing grounds.
 He claimed Macquarie Island for Britain and annexed it to the colony of New South Wales in 1810.
 The island was named for Colonel Lachlan Macquarie, Governor of New South Wales from 1810 to 1821.
 Hasselborough reported a wreck "of ancient design", which has given rise to speculation that the island may have been visited before by Polynesians or others.
-In the same year, Captain Smith described in more detail what is presumably the same wreck: "several pieces of wreck of a large vessel on this Island, apparently very old and high up in the grass, probably the remains of the ship of the unfortunate De la Perouse".
+In the same year, Captain Smith described in more detail what is presumably the same wreck and incorrectly speculated that it belonged to French explorer Jean-François de Galaup, comte de Lapérouse: "several pieces of wreck of a large vessel on this Island, apparently very old and high up in the grass, probably the remains of the ship of the unfortunate De la Perouse".

 Between 1810 and 1919, seals and then penguins were hunted for their oil almost to the point of extinction.
 Sealers' relics include iron try pots, casks, hut ruins, graves and inscriptions.
 During that time, 144 vessel visits are recorded, 12 of which ended in shipwreck.
 The conditions on the island and the surrounding seas were considered so harsh that a plan to use it as a penal settlement was rejected.